saxenism/EVM-Varta/ReadMe.md

 ## What is an EVM

 Consider Ethereum to be a global computer (with each node having its own permanent data store) and EVM is the processor.
 It basically handles smart contract deployment and execution.
+It is just a computation engine, and as such provides an abstraction of just computation and storage, similar to Java Virtual Machine(JVM).

+The EVM executes its own bytecode intstruction set which higher level smart contract languages such as LLL, Serpent, Mutan or Solidity are compiled into.
+The EVM does not require to have any scheduling capability because Ethereum clients run through verified block transactions to determine which smart contract needs executing and in which order.
+This mechanism makes **EVM a single-threaded mechanism**.

 1. A Turing machine is a finite (there are a limited number of states, such as a coin toss will have only two states: HEADS or TAILS) state machine that has an unlimited supply of paper tape that it can write on and read back.